 Robert is a past Chair of COSBOA (the national small business peak organisation) and has held several positions on Small Business Ministerial advisory groups.

-Anthony is committed to ensuring TasPorts delivers upon its vision to proudly connect people, products and solutions for the benefit of all Tasmanians.
+Stephen is committed to ensuring TasPorts delivers upon its vision to proudly connect people, products and solutions for the benefit of all Tasmanians.

 Peter is the Director City Innovation at City of Hobart, Tasmania.

 His portfolio covers strategy to execution responsibility for Hobart’s Smart City, Climate Change, Lighting, Energy, Parking and Security programs as well as operational management of the City’s technology, data and information assets and functions.

 Peter is the current Chair of the Council of Capital City Lord Mayors Committee for Innovation and Connectivity, Chair of the Greater Hobart City Deal Smart Cities Working Group, Chair of City of Hobart’s Major Projects Committee, and a member of the Tasmanian Tourism and Information Centre board.